Identity protection

 Fig 1: Identity protection settings in the Administration page

-Before enabling the feature:
+Complete the following checks before enabling the feature:

 How identity protection works